Whitney Wolfe Herd: Bumble Inc. (2014–present)

 In April 2019, Wolfe released the first print issue of Bumble Mag in partnership with Hearst.

 In November 2019, Bumble's parent company MagicLab was sold to the private equity firm The Blackstone Group, with co-founder Andreev relinquishing his entire stake in both Bumble and its sister company, Badoo.
 Wolfe Herd became CEO of the newly acquired MagicLab, valued at $3 billion with an estimated 75 million users, and received an ownership stake of approximately 19% of the company.

 In 2020, Bumble replaced MagicLab as the parent company of both Bumble and Badoo.
-As of 2020, Bumble has over 100 million users worldwide.
+As of 2020, Bumble had over 100 million users worldwide.

 In February 2021, Bumble topped $13 billion in valuation after listing shares on the Nasdaq exchange.
 Her 18-month-old son was on her hip as she rang the Nasdaq bell.

-In 2021, Wolfe Herd became the world's youngest self-made female billionaire after taking Bumble public.
-Forbes estimated her net worth at approximately $1.5 billion.
+Wolfe Herd became the world's youngest female billionaire after taking Bumble public.

-Chappy

-UK-based gay dating app Chappy was co-founded by Jack Rogers, Max Cheremkin and Ollie Locke and funded primarily by Bumble and Wolfe Herd.
+As of May 2023, Forbes estimates her net worth at approximately $510 million.

+In November 2023, Wolfe Herd announced she would enter the role of executive chair in January 2024, with Lidiane Jones stepping into the position of CEO of Bumble.

+In May 2024, Wolfe Herd suggested at the Bloomberg Tech Summit that single people might use AI dating concierges as stand-ins for themselves when contacting potential partners online.

+The Bumble app has over 2.8 million paying users.
+As of June 2024, Bumble was the most downloaded dating application in the United States with 735,000 downloads.

+In January 2025, Bumble announced that Wolfe Herd would return as CEO in mid-March, replacing Jones, who was stepping down for personal reasons.

 Personal life

 In December 2013, she met oil and gas heir Michael Herd on an Aspen skiing trip.
-They married in 2017.
-In December 2019, the couple announced the birth of their first child.
+They married in 2017 at Positano, Italy.
+They have two sons, born in 2019 and 2022.
+The family lives in Austin, Texas.

 In 2022, Forbes listed Wolfe Herd at number 33 of the top 100 "America's richest self-made women," up from number 39 in 2020.

+The 2025 film Swiped is based on Wolfe Herd’s life and stars Lily James.